OMCangels/piLapse/README.md

 # piLapse
-Customizable Timelapse with a Raspberry Pi
+Customizable Timelapse with a RaspberryPi

+TODO